Development of The Last of Us: Story and setting

 In order to make the game as realistic as possible, the team conducted extensive research for the setting.
 Taking influences from Alan Weisman's The World Without Us (2007), Naughty Dog created a world that would force players to make decisions and utilize their limited supplies effectively.
 In his research, Druckmann found inspiration in real historical events; the 1918 Spanish flu pandemic illustrated the depths of self-protection and paranoia capable by humans under threat of extinction, while the polio epidemic of the 1880s demonstrated the influences of socioeconomic classes when assigning blame in a great disaster.
 Druckmann and Straley have also cited Amy Hennig's "perfectionist mindset" and dedication to characters as an inspiration for the game's story; Hennig worked as head writer and creative director on the Uncharted series (2007–11).
-The team also took inspiration from Gravity (2013), in terms of the game's simplicity and intensity.
+The team also found creative similarity in Gravity (2013), in terms of the game's simplicity and intensity.

 When writing the script, Druckmann tried to exclude "fancy dialogue", keeping everything "short and natural".
 Community strategist Eric Monacelli has stated that the narrative's overarching themes are "love, loyalty and redemption", assuring their importance in the game, and fellow community strategist Arne Meyer said that the game's violence fit the narrative.
 Straley reiterated this, stating "you have to have the dark to have the light".
 Game designer Anthony Newman stated that the game deals with how people would react under pressure in extreme situations, which is represented through the violence and combat.
 The team felt interested in the story's dark themes juxtaposed against the "beautiful" settings.

 A major motif present throughout the game is that "life goes on".
 A scene near the end of the game, in which Joel and Ellie discover a herd of giraffes, is referenced by many journalists as the denouement of this motif.
 Concept artist John Sweeney wrote that the scene was designed to "reignite [Ellie's] lust for life", triggering her curiosity and forgetting the surrounding struggle and death.
-He explained that the scene originally involved zebras, but were replaced by giraffes due to their gentleness and elegance, stating that they were "the most remarkable thing Ellie could possibly encounter".
+The sequence, borne from the idea of wild animals roaming outside of the quarantine zone, originally involved a herd of deer and later a zebra, but giraffes were settled on for their beauty and majesty.
+Sweeney stated that they were "the most remarkable thing Ellie could possibly encounter".
 Druckmann felt that the sequence "works because of all the horrible things" encountered beforehand.
 IGN's Lucy O'Brien wrote that the scene acts as a reminder of Ellie's age, despite having been outwardly "stripped of any semblance of a childhood", and Kotaku writer Kirk Hamilton found the scene to be a resemblance of hope for Ellie, having clearly suffered post-traumatic stress following her encounter with David.
+Druckmann felt it offered a fleeting "glimpse" of Ellie before the changing encounter with David, with that part of her being gone forever once the herd leaves.